Richard Franklin

 His research interests are wide ranging and have included epidemiological, translational, program evaluation, product evaluation, surveillance and pure research.
 Within the safety domain he is interested in drowning prevention, farm safety, road safety, quad bikes, trauma, CPR, alcohol, chemical safety, child safety, falls, resilience and older people.
 He works with a range of data including linked datasets.
 He has recently been a Guest Editor for a three special issues, one on child injury and determinants of health https://www.mdpi.com/journal/children/special_issues/Child_Injury, another on injury prevention and health promotion https://onlinelibrary.wiley.com/toc/22011617/29/2 and the third on safeguarding youth from agricultural injury and illness https://www.frontiersin.org/research-topics/31701/safeguarding-youth-from-agricultural-injury-and-illness-international-experiences#articles.

-He is the current co-convenor of the Injury Prevention Special Interest Group of the Public Health Association of Australia, a board member of Farmsafe Australia and Queensland, a board member of Auschem Training, Incoming President for The Australasian College of Tropical Medicine, President of Kidsafe Australia and board member for Queensland and Northern Territory and on the editorial boards of the International Journal of Aquatic Research and Education, Journal of Agromedicine and Safety.
+He is the current co-convenor of the Injury Prevention Special Interest Group of the Public Health Association of Australia, a board member of Farmsafe Australia and Queensland, a board member of Auschem Training, President for The Australasian College of Tropical Medicine, President of Kidsafe Australia and board member for Queensland, and on the editorial boards of the International Journal of Aquatic Research and Education, Journal of Agromedicine and Safety.
 He is a member of a range of international and national organisations as well as a former President of the Australian Injury Prevention Network.

-Prof Franklin uses a range of approaches to public health education where he brings public health practice into the classroom to enhance learning.
+Prof Franklin uses a range of approaches to public health education, where he brings public health practice into the classroom to enhance learning.
 Approaches include practice of academagogy [a 'meshed' model of pedagogy (method and practice of teaching), andragogy (adult education) and heutagogy (self-determined learning)], which allows for flexibility in teaching by using a variety of methods.
-Current teaching areas and roles include: Course Coordinator MPH-MBA, subject coordinator and lecturers for Introduction to Public Health; Public Health in the Workplace; and lectuer for Public Health Management, Leadership, Planning and Policy; and past coordinator of Public Health Placements; Health Policy and Planning.
-He also provides lectures on injury prevention and safety promotion across a range of undergraduate and post graduate subjects.
+Current teaching areas and roles include: Course Coordinator MPH-MBA, subject coordinator and/or lecturer for Introduction to Public Health; Public Health in the Workplace; and Public Health Management, Leadership, Planning and Policy; Wilderness Medicine and past coordinator of Public Health Placements; Health Policy and Planning.
+He also provides lectures on injury prevention and safety promotion across a range of undergraduate and postgraduate subjects.

 Teaching